Paradox of thrift: The paradox

 The argument begins from the observation that in equilibrium, total income must equal total output.
-Assuming that income has a direct effect on saving, an increase in the autonomous component of saving, other things being equal, will move the equilibrium point at which income equals output to a lower value, thereby inducing a decline in saving that may more than offset the original increase.
+Assuming that income has a direct effect on saving, an increase in the autonomous component of saving, other things being equal, will move the equilibrium point, at which income equals output to a lower value, thereby inducing a decline in saving that may more than offset the original increase.

-In this form it represents a prisoner's dilemma as saving is beneficial to each individual but deleterious to the general population.
+In this form it represents a prisoner's dilemma as saving is beneficial to each individual but disadvantageous to the general population.
 This is a "paradox" because it runs contrary to intuition.
 Someone unaware of the paradox of thrift would fall into a fallacy of composition and assume that what seems to be good for an individual within the economy will be good for the entire population.
 However, exercising thrift may be good for an individual by enabling that individual to save for a "rainy day", and yet not be good for the economy as a whole.

 This paradox can be explained by analyzing the place, and impact, of increased savings in an economy.
 If a population decides to save more money at all income levels, then total revenues for companies will decline.
 This decreased demand causes a contraction of output, giving employers and employees lower income.
 Eventually the population's total saving will have remained the same or even declined because of lower incomes and a weaker economy.
 This paradox is based on the proposition, put forth in Keynesian economics, that many economic downturns are demand-based.